rust-lang/rfcs/text/0000-quick-debug-macro.md

 While it is unfortunate that `debug!` was unavailable, `dbg!` was deemed the next best thing, which is why it was picked as the name of the macro.

+## How do we teach this?

+Part of the [motivation][[for-aspiring-rustaceans]] for this macro was to delay the point at which aspiring rustaceans have to learn how formatting arguments work in the language.
+For this to be effective, the macro should be taught prior to teaching formatting arguments, but after teaching the user to write their first "hello world" and other uses of `println!("<string literal>")` which does not involve formatting arguments, which should first be taught when formatting is actually interesting, and not as a part of printing out the value of an expression.

 # Unresolved questions
 [unresolved]: #unresolved-questions